1414213/scwin2/README.md

 "IsContinuous": false,
 "MinimumSpeed": 80
 ```
-Allows lines to be drawn on a trackpad and activates a given Button based on the angle of the swipe.
-For example a list of two buttons and an offset of 0.5 pi's would tap the first Button for a northward swipe and the second for a southward swipe.  *MinimumDistance* specifies how long a detected swipe needs to be to activate a button.
-It is recommended to keep this above the default value.  *AngleOffset* specifies at what angle slice 0 starts.
-Measured in amounts of pi (1 would be read as 1*pi).  *LongSwipeThreshold* set the minimum length a swipe needs to be to be considered a long swipe and is a proportion of the diameter of the trackpad.
-This should be greater than *MinimumDistance* or else all swipes will be considered long swipes.
-The default value is impossible (1.5 times the diameter of the trackpad) so that long swipes are ignored in default function.  *Buttons* sets a list of type Button to be pressed by swiping.
-The amount of slices is the size of *Buttons*.  *LongSwipeButtons* sets a list of type Button to be pressed by long swipes.
-Since the amount of slices is set by *Buttons* if this list is longer than *Buttons* the Buttons exceeding the length of *Buttons* will be ignored and if it is shorter the unfilled slices will be considered empty and do nothing.  *IsContinuous* sets whether multiple swipes can be made from a single gesture.
-By default the end of the swipe is where input stops on the trackpad.
-When enabled this takes where a stroke stops moving to be a swipe's end with *MinimumSpeed* setting how slow the stroke needs to move to be considered stopped.  *MinimumSpeed* should be kept at the default value for best performance.
+Allows lines to be drawn on a trackpad and activates a given Button based on the angle of the swipe.&emsp;For example a list of two buttons and an offset of 0.5 pi's would tap the first Button for a northward swipe and the second for a southward swipe.&emsp;*MinimumDistance* specifies how long a detected swipe needs to be to activate a button.&emsp;It is recommended to keep this above the default value.&emsp;*AngleOffset* specifies at what angle slice 0 starts.&emsp;Measured in amounts of pi (1 would be read as 1*pi).&emsp;*LongSwipeThreshold* set the minimum length a swipe needs to be to be considered a long swipe and is a proportion of the diameter of the trackpad.&emsp;This should be greater than *MinimumDistance* or else all swipes will be considered long swipes.&emsp;The default value is impossible (1.5 times the diameter of the trackpad) so that long swipes are ignored in default function.&emsp;*Buttons* sets a list of type Button to be pressed by swiping.&emsp;The amount of slices is the size of *Buttons*.&emsp;*LongSwipeButtons* sets a list of type Button to be pressed by long swipes.&emsp;Since the amount of slices is set by *Buttons* if this list is longer than *Buttons* the Buttons exceeding the length of *Buttons* will be ignored and if it is shorter the unfilled slices will be considered empty and do nothing.&emsp;*IsContinuous* sets whether multiple swipes can be made from a single gesture.&emsp;By default the end of the swipe is where input stops on the trackpad.&emsp;When enabled this takes where a stroke stops moving to be a swipe's end with *MinimumSpeed* setting how slow the stroke needs to move to be considered stopped.&emsp;*MinimumSpeed* should be kept at the default value for best performance.

 ### PadTrackball
 ```